lorenzotomada/NS_continuation/tutorial.md

 ```
 ## The `make_grid` method
 This method creates a triangulation covering the domain considered in this project.
-An interesting remark is that `GridGenerator::subdivided_hyper_rectangle` needed to be used instead of `GridGenerator::hyper_rectangle`, as the latter yielded cells which were too stretched (here, instead, the aspect ratio of cells is smaller).
+An interesting remark is that `GridGenerator::subdivided_hyper_rectangle` needed to be used instead of `GridGenerator::hyper_rectangle`, as the latter yielded cells which were too stretched (here, instead, the aspect ratio of cells is smaller, check [the documentation](https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html#ac76417d7404b75cf53c732f456e6e971)).

 This method is mostly based on the code written by [Gonnella for her most recent paper](https://github.com/ICGonnella/SSFEM-Coanda-Effect/blob/main/source/coanda.cpp), though with some tweaks and the addition of the 3D computational mesh.
 ```cpp